 Combining it with $h_{p_{k}}u_{k11}=u_{11\beta}$, and using (\ref{e3.22}) we obtain

-Then we get the bounds for $u_{11}(x_{0},t_{0})$ and the desired result follows. \end{proof} Using Lemma {\ref{l3.6}, {\ref{l3.7}, and combining with (\ref{e3.20}), we obtain the $C^{2}$ a priori bound on the boundary: \begin{lemma} There exists a constant $C_{4}>0$ depending on $h$, $\tilde{h}$ and $u_{0}$, $\Omega$ such that
+Then we get the upper bound of $u_{11}(x_{0},t_{0})$ and the desired result follows. \end{proof} Using Lemma {\ref{l3.6}, {\ref{l3.7}, and (\ref{e3.20}), we obtain the $C^{2}$ a priori bound on the boundary: \begin{lemma} There exists a constant $C_{4}>0$ depending on $h$, $\tilde{h}$, $u_{0}$ and $\Omega$, such that

-\end{lemma} Using this and Lemma \ref{l3.5}, the following conclusion is thus proven: \begin{lemma} There exists a constant $C_{5}>0$ depending on $h$, $\tilde{h}$ and $u_{0}$, $\Omega$ such that
+\end{lemma} Using it and Lemma \ref{l3.5}, the following conclusion is thus proven: \begin{lemma} There exists a constant $C_{5}>0$ depending on $h$, $\tilde{h}$ and $u_{0}$, $\Omega$ such that

-\end{lemma} By the Legendre transformation of $u$, using (\ref{e3.12}) and repeating the proof of the above lemmas we get the forthcoming result: \begin{lemma} There exists a constant $C_{6}>0$ depending on $h$, $\Omega$, $\tilde{h}$, $\tilde{\Omega}$, $u_{0}$ such that
+\end{lemma} By the Legendre transformation of $u$, using (\ref{e3.12}) and repeating the proof of the above lemmas we get the forthcoming result: \begin{lemma} There exists a constant $C_{6}>0$ depending on $h$, $\Omega$, $\tilde{h}$, $\tilde{\Omega}$ and $u_{0}$, such that

 \end{lemma}